It looks like you don't have flash player 6 installed. Click here to go to Macromedia download page.

 Michael Clark chose to become a choreographer believing that actions speak louder than words.
 He creates work which combines his classical integrity with a more complex, contemporary sensibility embracing virtue and vice, abandon and control, grace and embarrassment.
 He is renowned for his legendary collaborations with bands, fashion designers and visual artists including Wire, Bodymap, Leigh Bowery, Trojan and Sarah Lucas.

-The costumes are by Stevie Stewart and Richard Torry, with lighting by Charles Atlas.
+The costumes are by Stevie Stewart, with lighting by Charles Atlas.

 “...an outrageously gorgeous piece of modern dance.”